-If using your own program tool, convert its assessment scale to best fit into the four levels of need in the SOT-PWI-S (In Crisis, Vulnerable, Stable, Safe) for each of the six domains (see Appendix A).
-Using the SOT-PWI-S scale, aggregate the client-level changes in the level of need for new and continuing clients in each domain in order to obtain program-level data for the Outcome Indicators.
+If using your own program tool, convert its assessment scale to best fit into the four levels of need in the SOT-PWI-S (In Crisis, Vulnerable, Stable, Safe) for each of the six domains (see Appendix D).
+Using the SOT-PWI-S scale, aggregate the client-level changes in the level of need for each domain in order to obtain program-level data for the Outcome Indicators.
 Do not include data for clients with only one collection point.
-If there are several clients who have been enrolled for more than 6 months but have not had a second assessment, please provide an explanation in the program narrative report.
+If there are several clients who have been enrolled for more than 6 months but have not had a second assessment please provide an explanation in the program narrative report.